JonathanGarro/sims-portal-releases/README.md

 - Patch (0.0.X) releases are minor bug fixes and code enhancements.
 - Minor (0.X.0) and major (X.0.0) releases introduce new features and follow the Washington DC Metro system's station names on the Red Line, starting at Shady Grove.

+# 1.7.0 (Friendship Heights) - 2023-10-27

+## New Features

+- **National Society View**: Data can now be viewed by national society through dedicated pages for each society that has SIMS members.
+Access these pages through the navbar dropdown when logged in.
+These views show associated members and their domain specializations in order to centralize information for register managers.

+## Changes

+- **Documentation Styling**: Updated the styling to make the documentation table easier to read.
+- **Portfolio Preview Styling**: Added border to products to improve visibility of products with a white background.

+## Fixes

+- **Missing Documentation Type on Form**: The "Web Visualization" option was previously missing from the new documentation form.

 # 1.6.0 (Bethesda) - 2023-10-10

 ## Changes